motla/ftdi-d2xx/docs/FTDI_Device.md

 ▸ **writeEE**(`word_offset`, `value`): `Promise`<`void`\>

-Write a value to an EEPROM location
+Writes a value to an EEPROM location

 #### Parameters